 Drinking lots of water and avoiding processed foods will help, but sometimes that’s not enough.
 If your liver needs a little extra assistance, there are several supplements that can support improved liver health.

-Supplements like milk thistle, molybdenum, NAC, dandelion, and artichoke have all been scientifically proven to support good liver health.
+Supplements like milk thistle, molybdenum, dandelion, and artichoke have all been scientifically proven to support good liver health.

 You can buy them separately or use a supplement like Liver Support, which I helped to formulate for Candida sufferers.
 It contains 11 different ingredients to help your liver cleanse and detoxify your blood.
 They can help to reduce Candida symptoms like fatigue and brain fog too.